frckbrice/maketing-by-game-app/docs/internationalization/i18n-troubleshooting-guide.md

 **Root Cause:**

 - `next-intl` has complex middleware requirements
-- Conflicts with Next.js 15 App Router changes
+- Conflicts with Next.js 15 App Router changes: always lead to 404 page on /app/[locale]
 - Server-side rendering issues with locale detection
 - Overly complex configuration for simple use cases